mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 right of the firstborn confers a double portion of Isaac's wealth, so whoever holds it stands to receive two-thirds of the wealth accumulated by Isaac.

-Given the links to the Israelites flourishing under oppression in Egypt (see [Exodus](#exodus),) and the Esek well scene potentially reflecting back on the sale of the birthright (see [Esek: contention](#esek-contention),) Isaac's fruitful crop could be underscoring God's reversal of Rebekah's barrenness and looking forward to
+Given the links to the Israelite's flourishing under oppression in Egypt (see [Exodus](#exodus),) and the Esek well scene potentially reflecting back on the sale of the birthright (see [Esek: contention](#esek-contention),) Isaac's fruitful crop could be underscoring God's reversal of Rebekah's barrenness and looking forward to the growth of God's people despite situations that would normally result in diminishment.
+The power of God is greater than the threat that infertile humans or land poses to the chosen line, and only by that power is the chosen line sustained.

 ### Exodus